KurtDenzel/Caminos-Wayfinding/README.md

 <br>

 # 🌎 Copyright
-SmartXam is Copyright © 2022 – onwards Kurt Calacday.
+Caminos is Copyright © 2022 – onwards Kurt Calacday.
 It is distributed under the <a href="https://opensource.org/licenses/MIT">MIT License</a> A copy of the license is available in the distributed LICENSE file.

 Caminos contains the following third-party libraries:
 - <a href="https://www.apachefriends.org/">XAMPP</a>,  a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.